Feature request #10426

 Some of these issues are already fixed in master.
 Do you mind testing and then creating separate feature requests for each of your ideas which are still outstanding? (multiple requests in the one issue make things very difficult to track).

-#2 Updated by Harrissou Santanna almost 3 years ago
+#2 Updated by Harrissou Santanna over 3 years ago

 You are right!
 I'm confused; i thought i was using Master but it was 2.2.
 And nice to see that most of the improvements asked are already done.